abolfazlfrzanh/mattermost-kopia-backup/README.md

 # kopia-mattermost-postgres-example
-Snapshot and restore data from Mettermost using Kopia
+This guide explains how to create snapshots and restore Metermost data using Kopia.